neudecker-group/jedi/docs/index.rst

 The JEDI analysis is a quantum chemical analysis tool for the distribution of strain in mechanically deformed systems.
 It is implemented in the Python_ programming language, with support for Python 3.10 and upwards.
-The code is made available under the Open Source `MIT License`_.
+The code is made available under the Open Source :git:`MIT License <LICENSE>`.

 It is a goal to make this module useful for older Python versions as well, namely 3.8 and 3.9.
 Contributions welcome!